inovux/inovux/README.md

 ### Hi there 👋

+Hi, I’m Stanley, A Front End Software Engineer who likes to try out the latest technologies in my free time.
+I’m very passionate about writing clean and reusable code so that me and my team enjoy building out our products.
+Currently I am working for Currenxie, where we are building several applications to create a pleasant experience for our customers and colleagues.

 <!--
 **inovux/inovux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.